cjameshuff/gfxlib/readme.md

+Miscellaneous image processing, vector math, and other graphics and simulation related code.

 A high level of C++11 support is required.
 Suggested toolchain:
 Minimum of Clang 3.2 (earlier may work, but is not guaranteed)